hawarren/js-bootcamp/Todo-app/readme.txt

-1.Create a checkbox and setup event listener -> "Hide Completed" 2.Create new hideCompleted filter (default false) 3.Update hideCompleted and rerender list on checkbox change 4.Setup renderTodos to remove completed items
+1.Create a checkbox and setup event listener -> "Hide Completed" 2.Create new hideCompleted filter (default false) 3.Update hideCompleted and rerender list on checkbox change 4.Setup renderTodos to remove completed

+60.  no challenge
+63 challenge (saving our data in localStorage) 1.Delete Dummy data
+2.Read and parse the data when the app starts up 3.Stringify and write the data when new data is added